The Lakesider...Spring 2014

 and Association business.

-The Lake Mitchell Improvement Board now has a mobile website.
+The Lake Mitchell Improvement Board also has a mobile website.
 This site is designed specifically for

 your phone's home screen.